 The directives have been supplemented over time by six modifying and implementing directives.
 The last technical revision was Directive 2007/47/EC, which entered into force on March 21, 2010.
 The main changes introduced by this directive impact medical devices and active implantable medical devices.
 New elements include:

 Since directive 2007/47/EC is not easy to read, the changes have been merged with the original directives to create a single, readable text which is up-to-date.
 The consolidated versions as well as guidance can be downloaded at:

-Known as “new approach” directives, these directives outline a set of “essential requirements,” rely on use of voluntary EU wide harmonized standards, and offer a choice of conformity assessment modules.
-The distinguishing feature of new approach directives is CE marking, which is a conformity mark, affixed to the product, the instructions for use and the packaging, an indication to inspection authorities that the product complies with the directives.
+Known as the “new approach” directives, these directives outline a set of “essential requirements,” rely on use of voluntary EU-wide harmonized standards and offer a choice of conformity assessment modules.
+The distinguishing feature of new approach directives is CE marking, which is a conformity mark, affixed to the product, the instructions for use and the packaging.
+It is an indication to inspection authorities that the product complies with the directives.

 Exception to CE marking

 While CE marking is generally required on all medical devices, there are a few exceptions.
 All custom-made implantable and non-implantable devices and devices for clinical investigations are subject to a different conformity assessment module which does not require CE marking at the end of the process.
 In vitro diagnostics for performance evaluation or research purposes only are not subject to the IVD directive, although they may be subject to national requirements.
 In general, devices shown at trade fairs, exhibits, for demonstrations, etc. do not need to have CE marking.
 However, it is recommended to indicate clearly that non-CE marked devices are for demonstration purposes only.